Category Archives: Firefox

 First thing in Firefox is to install the MIDI Player extension by Jazz-Soft.
 Then, install the Jazz-MIDI extension in Firefox.
 This is all you do with Firefox itself.
 The next two items are separate programs that run in Windows.
 You’ll need to restart Firefox after installing the other programs.

 The two items are from CoolSoft.
-The first in their VirtualMIDISynth program which allows you to choose which Soundfont(s) to use and which MIDI device to play through (more on this later).
+The first is their VirtualMIDISynth program which allows you to choose which Soundfont(s) to use and which MIDI device to play through (more on this later).
 For now, go ahead and install their MIDIMapper plugin.
 This is the replacement for the removed Windows MIDI Mapper.

 Continue reading